thoughtworks-jumpstart/guides/docs/frontend-web-development/react-hello-world.md

 ## Covers

 1. Creating a react app with create-react-app
-2. Understanding what was created
+2. Understanding the different component that makes up react

 ## Creating a hello-world with create-react-app

 ### creating the project folder

-In bash, when type create-react-app with the application name, a folder will be created for us.
+We can use create-react-app to start point with everything set up for us

 ```sh
   npx create-react-app hello-world
 ```

-verify this by type the "ls" command and you should see the folder listed out
+verify this by type the "ls" command, and you should see the folder listed out

 ```sh
 ls
 ```

-We can go into the folder by using cd command
+We can go into the folder by using `cd` command.

 ```sh
 cd hello-world
 ```

-We can then install out dependencies
+We can then install our dependencies.

 ```sh
 npm install